jitendrapitchuka/DiffSpringImpl/README.md

 This setup enables daily rotated logs with console and file output, ensuring manageable log files and easy debugging.

+## Rate Limiting Configuration

+- Added the `RateLimiting` using Resilience4j in the `EmailService` class.
+The rate limiting is configured to allow 2 requests per period of 60 seconds with a timeout duration of 0 seconds.
+- Refer to the `EmailService` class and `application.properties` for the implementation details.
+- Another way to implement rate limiting is by using `Bucket4j`, which allows configuration based on IP address or globally.
+In contrast, `Resilience4j` does not support IP-based rate limiting out of the box.

 ## ✅ Progress Tracker